 line and anyone using the stars to plot a direction would have made

-And it is these mistakes that a British
+And it is these mistakes that convinced a British

-Egyptologist now

-believes can be used to estimate very accurately
+Egyptologist in 2000 that they could be used to estimate very accurately

 constructed within ten years of 2480 BC.

 This meant that even the most modern dating theories

 for the ancient Egyptians were about a century out when it came to the

 4th Dynasty, with Khufu's death usually being placed at 2566 BC.
 The